 We invest in our children and youth through leadership development training, summer camp, meal programs, and in-school mentoring.
 Family counseling and advocacy programs ensure that no family would be disadvantaged or denied basic needs because of their circumstances.
-Through an extensive housing program, CAP is able to improve the standards of homes in 11 different Appalachian counties.
+Through an extensive housing program, CAP is able to improve the conditions of homes in 11 different Appalachian counties.
 Without our help, these homes would otherwise be uninhabitable or unsafe.

 We are constantly evolving and growing in our relationship with the people and communities we serve, strategically developing and implementing programming to meet the greatest need.
 Our focus is to sustain our current services while envisioning new and innovative ways to meet the long-term goals of our mission.
 Today, CAP leverages the power and enthusiasm of roughly 146 staff and 1,300 annual volunteers, plus financial supporters from across the nation.
 CAP’s 17 direct service programs directly impact the lives of more than 14,000 people annually.
 These programs include housing repair, food and clothing banks, early childhood education, after-school programs, emergency assistance, family counseling, summer camps, elderly services, disaster relief, and in-home respite services for families of individuals with disabilities.

 CAP also facilitates alternative spring break opportunities for college and high school students each year.
 Students are sent out to the areas of greatest poverty in the region to rebuild and repair homes for families and individuals struggling with substandard housing.